chudley/manatee/docs/working-on-manatee.md

 The following steps should run as roon inside a SmartOS zone provisioned onto the multiarch 13.3.1 image (image_uuid=4aec529c-55f9-11e3-868e-a37707fcbe86).
 This zone will also need to be provisioned with a delegated dataset.
+See "Provisioning a development zone" for an example.

 1. Install packages: